jjvanzon/JJs-Reference-Architecture/introduction.md

 Software architecture has thousands of definitions.
 If you believe them all, then software architecture is about everything that has to do with software development.

-The emphasis here, is on actually building the software.
+But the emphasis here, is on actually building the software.

 It is about modular design of software components, which can be done by splitting up code into functionalities, like a shopping cart, or financial reports, or splitting up code into technical aspects, like validation, security and persistence.
 You might also split up by both technical aspects and functional aspects at the same time, giving you a more fine-grained (2-dimensional!) separation of concerns.

 Software architecture also has a strong focus on maintainability and being prepared the future as a system grows.

 The programming side of software architecture is about making frameworks, coding the functionalities, combining different technologies and using best practices.
-It may also involve technical design, which by the way can be done in your head as well as on paper.
+It also involves technical design, which might be done in your head as well as on paper.

 Inter-Disciplinary Aspects